globocom/huskyCI-dashboard/README.md

   <a href="https://github.com/rafaveira3/writing-and-presentations/blob/master/DEFCON-27-APP-SEC-VILLAGE-Rafael-Santos-huskyCI-Finding-security-flaws-in-CI-before-deploying-them.pdf"><img src="https://img.shields.io/badge/DEFCON%2027-AppSec%20Village-blueviolet"/></a>
 </p>

-huskyCI-dashboard is a React App to display data from `/stats` route using graphs.

 ## How does it work?

 The main goal of this project is to provide a frontend for every huskyCI user check the stats of the analyses done.
+If you don't know yet what huskyCI is, you should check [this repository](https://github.com/globocom/huskyCI).

 <p align="center"><img src="fe.png"/></p>